 Drying your rabbit

-When wet, rabbit hair clumps together, making drying it a thorough and lengthy job.
+When wet, rabbit fur clumps together, making drying it a thorough and lengthy job.
 Rabbits who live outside will need to stay in at least overnight, and longer if it is cold outside to ensure they are totally dry and don’t go back outside when still damp.
 Therefore unless absolutely necessary it is not advised to bath an outdoor rabbit in the winter months.
-You can towel dry the rabbit, gently rubbing the hair to remove as much of the excess water as possible.
+You can towel dry the rabbit, gently rubbing the fur to remove as much of the excess water as possible.
 Be very careful as rabbit skin tears very easily.
 Use a hair dryer on a warm, but not hot and on a gentle setting to carefully dry the rabbit.
-Extreme care must be taken to prevent burning the rabbit, so a constant check on the temperature of the heat from the dryer should be undertaken by keeping your hand also under it.
+Extreme care must be taken to prevent burning the rabbit, so a constant check on the dryer’s temperature should be undertaken by keeping your hand also under it.

 Take great care not to overheat the rabbit.
 Only use a hair dryer for a short while before giving the rabbit a break, ensuring they are kept in the warm during breaks.